sensedeep/senselogs/README.md

 Here are the results of benchmarks against the self-claimed fastest logger [Pino](https://github.com/pinojs/pino).

+SenseLogs 6.5 times faster than the best alternative.

 | Logger | Time | Code Size |
 | -------- | :--: | ----------- |